CFPA Accessibility Diversity Equity Inclusion (ADEI) Committee

 What we do

-- Consider best practices from other successful organizations and universities.
+- Consider best practices in use in other successful organizations.

 - Encourage robust and frank conversations within and throughout the CFPA community.